-Table 1 provides summary statistics on current consumption and income for my sample; Table 2 presents the cutoff values for each decile.
+Table 1 provides summary statistics on current consumption and income for my sample while table 2 presents the cutoff values for each decile.
 Mean income at \$34,794 is substantially higher than mean current consumption at \$27,780 (ignore the last column for now).
-The skew in income is apparent: mean income is 25 percent greater than the median while mean consumption is only 15 percent greater than median consumption.
+The skew in income is apparent: mean income is 25% greater than the median while mean consumption is only 15% greater than median consumption.
 Income is also more variable.
-The coefficient of variation for the income measure is .75 but only .58 for current consumption.
-Note also that annual income minus current consumption is negative for the lowest three deciles and increases monotonically with consumption (or
+The coefficient of variation for the income measure is .75 while only .58 for current consumption.
+Note also that annual income less current consumption is negative for the lowest three deciles and increases monotonically with consumption (or income).
+Presumably, consumption exceeds income for many in the lowest deciles because annual income for many of these households has been reduced by an income shock that is not expected to persist over time.